Scientific Name

 Description

 Hatiora salicornioides, formerly known as Rhipsalis salicornioides, is a bushy cactus with slender, many-branched, erect, somewhat arching, or pendent stems.
-The stems grow to 2 feet (60 cm) long and consist of smaller, up to 1.2 inches (3 cm) long segments.
-The segments have a shape that resembles a club or bottle.
+The stems can grow to 2 feet (60 cm) long and consist of smaller segments measuring up to 1.2 inches (3 cm) in length.
+The segments have a shape that resembles a club or bottle with the narrower end at the base.

-The flowers are orange-yellow, bell-shaped, up to 0.8 inches (2 cm) long, and appear at the ends of younger stem segments from late winter to early spring.
+The flowers are orange-yellow, bell-shaped, and appear at the ends of younger stem segments from late winter to early spring.
+They can reach a length of up to 0.8 inches (2 cm).

 Hardiness